ODA Fee Guide, Dental Costs Explained

 Cost of Silver Diamine Fluoride Treatment

-Silver Diamine Fluoride application takes only 15 minutes and therefore costs just $73.
+Silver Diamine Fluoride application costs $74.
 The codes relevant to SDF treatment in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Topical Application to Hard Tissue Lesion(s) of Antimicrobial or Remineralization Agent